Leadership

 An effective employee handbook is not a launch-and-forget document.
 The companies that get value from it treat it as living infrastructure with an owner and a review cadence.
 Reviewing and updating it is part of the job, not an afterthought.

 Assign one owner, usually in human resources or operations.
 Review it at regular intervals, at least once a year, and immediately whenever a law or a major policy changes.
-Version the document, date it, and re-collect acknowledgements when changes are material.

 Whether you are writing a new handbook or updating an existing one, the cadence is the same.
 A stale handbook that nobody maintains slowly drifts away from how the company truly runs.

-Distribute the handbook digitally so it is searchable and always current.
 A PDF emailed once and never opened is not distribution.
-When you hand the handbook to employees as a living page they can search in seconds, it ties neatly into a wider operating system for managers.
+When you hand the handbook to employees as a living page, it ties neatly into the wider operating rhythm managers rely on every week.

 The biggest failure is treating the handbook as a one-time project.
 Policies drift, laws and regulations change, and a handbook that contradicts your actual practice is worse than none, because it becomes evidence against you.